Growing Together Devon is a small not for profit organisation that uses gardening to make people’s lives better.

 Who we are

 Pete spent his early working life in the Royal Navy.
-He married Tracey in 1982 and after attending night-school he qualified for University.
+He married Tracey in 1982 and after attending night-school to gain ‘O’ levels and ‘A’ Levels, Read Geography at Lampeter University from 1987 to 1990.
 Three children, a teaching career and a Masters degree from the OU followed.
 Early retirement led to a career change in 2010.
-Pete set up a social enterprise, Growing Together Devon, in 2012.
-He trained in Social & Therapeutic Horticulture at Coventry University in 2014.
+Pete set up Growing Together Devon in 2012 and trained in Social & Therapeutic Horticulture at Coventry University in 2014.

 Tracey left teaching in 2016 after 30 years in the working in the profession.
 “I joined Growing Together Devon as a volunteer in 2017.
 My focus is to support elderly people to manage their own gardens and outdoor spaces.”
 This motivation came from the fact that Tracey was unable to help her own mum with her garden as much as she wanted to.
 “She lived in Somerset and I was teaching full time.
 She loved watching her plants grow, and to see the birds come to the feeders.
 She just needed a little help to keep these things going.”
 Tracey recently completed the training course ‘Gardening with Older People’ at the Budleigh Salterton Well-Being Hub.